 Click here to download the .pdf version

-To harmonize the work of Canadian law enforcement community in identifying, preventing, deterring, and responding to criminal activities related to terrorism and national security threats.
+Harmonize the work of the Canadian law enforcement community to achieve a global and integrated approach to policing to identify, prevent, deter, invest and respond to criminal activities related to terrorism and national security threats.

-- Promote collaboration and integration among law enforcement agencies and with appropriate public/private security and intelligence partners
+- Promote collaboration and integration among law enforcement agencies and with appropriate public/private security and intelligence partners;

-- Develop processes and facilitate strong communication at all levels
+- Develop processes and facilitate strong communication at all levels;

-- Recommend legislative reforms
+- Recommend legislative reforms and;

 - Promote education and training in matters of counter-terrorism and national security.

-Significant Accomplishments 2016/2017:
+Significant Accomplishments 2017-2018

-Initiatives Planned 2017/2018:
+Initiatives Planned for 2019